robotix/2020.robotix.in/_events/fortress.md

     * Maximum duration of a timeout is 2 mins only.

-* Restarts will be given only for technical fault in the bot
+* Restarts will be given only for technical fault in the robot

 **Robot Specifications:**

-* The robot must fit in a box of **25cm x 25cm x 25cm** with a tolerance of 10% in the dimensions of robot.
-No part/mechanism of/on the bot should exceed the given dimensions before the commencement of the event.
-However the dimensions can change during the course of the run.
+* The robot must fit in a box of **25cm x 25cm x 25cm** with a tolerance of 10% in the dimensions of the robot.
+No part/mechanism of/on the robot should exceed the given dimensions before the commencement of the event.
+However, the dimensions can change during the course of the run.

 * Dimensions of the arena are to be considered with a maximum tolerance of 10%.

 * A marker of dimension **20cm x 10cm** having two colour scheme will be provided.
 However, the participants are free to use their own markers.

-#### Task:
+#### Task

 ##### Round 1

-The arena is plain black with some shapes of same color on it.
-There would be an overhead camera which would provide a video feed to the bot.
-In the arena all the shapes will be made of a specific number of squares and will have the same area.
+The arena will be plain black with some shapes of the same colour on it.
+There will be an overhead camera which will provide a video feed of the arena to the robot.
+In the arena all the shapes will be made of 5 squares of same size thus they will have the same area.

- The participants will also be given an image which will comprise of the same number of shapes but they will be of different sizes and different colours.The shapes will have the same orientation in both the image and the arena.
+ The participants will be given an image which will comprise of the same number of shapes as the arena but they will be of different sizes and different colours.
+The shapes will have the same orientation in both the image and the arena.

 The task of round one is to identify the  shapes present in the arena corresponding to the shapes in the image by performing pattern recognition.
-The colour of each shape in the image represents a serial number of that shape and the bot has to go to each shape in the ascending order of serial number.
-When it identifies that certain shape in the arena it has to go to that shape and has to blink the LED the number of times equal to the serial number of that shape.
+The colour of each shape in the image represents a serial number of that shape and the robot has to go to each shape in the ascending order of serial number.
+When it reaches a shape in the arena it has to blink the LED the number of times equal to the serial number of that shape.
 This round will last for 4 minutes.

-**Note:**The serial number corresponding to a colour will be provided at the start of the run.
-And the RGB values of the colours of the shapes in the images will also be provided.
+**Note:** The serial number corresponding to a colour will be provided at the start of the run.
+The RGB values of the colours of the shapes in the image will also be provided.

-#### Arena:
+#### Arena

 **Round 1:**